 Understanding Conservatorship in Michigan

-- Petition for Conservatorship: The process begins with filing a petition for conservatorship in the probate court located in the county where the senior resides.
-The petition should include detailed information about the senior's condition and the necessity for a conservatorship.
+- Filing a Petition: The process begins with filing a petition for conservatorship with the probate court in the county where the adult family member resides.
+The petition must include detailed information about the individual's condition and why a conservatorship is necessary.

-- Medical Evaluation: A medical evaluation by a qualified professional may be required to establish the senior's level of impairment and need for a conservatorship.
+- Medical Evaluation: A medical evaluation by a qualified professional may be required to establish the family member's condition and their inability to manage their own financial affairs.

 - Notice of Hearing: After the petition is filed, the court will schedule a hearing.
 Notice of the hearing must be provided to the individual in question, their immediate family members, and any other interested persons.

 - Court Hearing: During the hearing, the judge will hear evidence from all interested parties.
 The individual who is subject of the petition has the right to be present at the hearing and can be represented by an attorney.

 - Appointment of Conservator: If the judge determines that a conservatorship is necessary, they will appoint a suitable conservator.
 The conservator could be a family member, friend, or a professional fiduciary.

 Responsibilities and Oversight

 A conservator is responsible for managing the financial affairs of the protected person.
 This includes paying bills, managing assets, and making investment decisions.
 The conservator must report to the court regularly on the status of the finances.
 They are also under court supervision to ensure that they are acting in the best interest of the protected person.